537Studio/537Clock/README.en.md

 - 7 = White F = Bright White

 > **Note**: The color description comes from the built-in Command Prompt program (cmd.exe) of the Microsoft Windows operating system, and the actual display color may not be the same as the description color.
-> 537 Stopwatch does not store color data, and the text color will revert to pale green after restarting.
+> 537 Clock does not store color data, and the text color will revert to pale green after restarting.

-#### **Open the official website of 537 Studio**:
+#### **Open 537 Studio Official Website**:

-Press the "w" button in the pause panel to open the 537 official website with the default browser of the system (https://www.537studio.com), and the website will be launched in the future with the "537 stopwatch" software web online help document, but the relevant documents are still unfinished.
+Press the "w" button in the pause panel to open the 537 official website with the default browser of the system (https://www.537studio.com), and the website will be launched in the future with the "537 Clock" software web online help document, but the relevant documents are still unfinished.
 This is just a test feature.

 #### **Email**: